 - An all-wheel drive or four wheel drive vehicle will accelerate better in snow and ice, but will not brake any better than a conventional vehicle.
 Remember to use caution and don’t accelerate aggressively.
 Also be sure to test the vehicle’s stopping distance when safe to do so.

 - Make sure every passenger has proper restraints and that children have the recommended type of seat or booster.
-Put children of 12 years of age and less in the back seat.
+Put children of 12 years of age or less in the back seat.
 Never put an infant rear facing seat in front of an air bag.

 - Make sure your vehicle is serviced properly and that the heating and defrosting system is working.
 Also be sure to carry chains or use studded or snow tires.

 - Carry an emergency kit with water, basic first aid items, blanket, dry food, extra cell phone, etc.

 - In case your vehicle breaks down do not leave the vehicle.
 Stay protected from the cold inside.